charliemikels/figura-music-player/scripts/music_player/README.md

 But there are still cases where both the main and fallback event loops stop running.
 (Maybe the Host has gone through a Nether portal, unloading their entity.)
 More than likely this will leave behind sounds that cannot be updated.
 So the watcher's second job is to preform an emergency stop when both the main and fallback events fail.

 This process will run on the viewers, and the WorldTick limit is really tight at default and low permissions.
 So we need to keep the process slow.

-The emergency stop runs through a few different steps.
+The emergency stop runs through a few different steps over multiple ticks.

 - `begin_emergency_stop`: Tells the SongPlayer to stop playing, in the event that either event loops come back online.
 This is enough for the SongPlayer to think it's stopped.
 - `emergency_stop_active_instruments`: One instrument per tick, disable one note in one instrument, until all instruments say they are finished.